michhar/michhar.github.io/docs/convolutional-in-layers-and-sequences.md

 I've found recently that the Sequential class and Layer/Layers modules are names used across Keras, PyTorch, TensorFlow and CNTK - making it a little confusing to switch from one framework to another.
 I was also curious about using these modules/APIs in each framework to define a Convolutional neural network ([ConvNet](https://en.wikipedia.org/wiki/Convolutional_neural_network)).

-Let's get through some terminology.
+Let's get through some terminology, first.
 You can skip to the [Code](#keras) if you are already familiar with ConvNets.
+Note, the code originates from projects working with MNIST handwritten digits.

 The neural network architecture used in this post is as follows.